Mahaan10/Mahaan10/README.md

 # 💫 About Me:
-I'm currently working on building my career!
+I'm currently working on build my career!

 ## 🌐 Socials: